-Note: The speakers discussed and listed here make use of traditional wireless audio transmission (not necessarily Bluetooth), can be mounted outside and use battery or wired AC / DC power.
+Note: Some of the speakers discussed and listed here make use of traditional wireless audio transmission (not necessarily Bluetooth).
+They all can be mounted outside and use battery or wired AC / DC power.
 They are meant as a permanent wireless outdoor audio solution.

 Alternatively you might be looking for: